yaejeec/yaejeec.github.io/_pages/about.md

   - /about.html
 ---

 I received my Ph.
 D on [Faster, Incentivized, and Efficient Federated Learning: Theory and Applications](https://www.proquest.com/openview/b4f75e9c959676ff3655114c1be31ac1/1?pq-origsite=gscholar&cbl=18750&diss=y) at Carnegie Mellon Univ. on Aug.
-2024, and joined Google to work on On-device Machine Learning for LLMs.
-My research interests are in distributed machine learning, on-device machine learning, and federated learning.
+2024, and joined Google to do Applied Research on On-device Machine Learning for LLMs.
+My research interests are broadly in distributed machine learning, on-device machine learning, and federated learning.

-Scroll down to see more.

 News
 ------